 Here’s how care coordination is working on improving all the levels of healthcare:

-1. Primary Care Coordination
+1. Rise of Primary Care Coordination

 Patients with chronic diseases like diabetes and high cholesterol need special care.
 To accomplish this, some providers have already adopted a new approach called Guided Primary Care.
 In this model, an expert registered nurse works with the patient for care and coordination purposed.
 These nurses are specially educated to deal with patients having multiple chronic diseases or conditions.